notepad-plus-plus/npp-usermanual/content/docs/editing.md

         - In v8.8.5 and earlier, the numerical boxes above are always in decimal, even if a different format is chosen for display.
 (Example: to get `F`-`1F`, column-select 17 rows and set the initial number to `15` -- it will not allow `F`.)
         - Starting in v8.8.6, the numerical boxes above are always in the format selected.
 (Example: so if **Hex** is chosen, you would enter `B` in the **Increase by** to count using every eleventh hexadecimal number ⇒ `1`, `C`, `17`, `22`, `2D`, ...)
         - Starting in v8.8.6, there is a selector to choose whether hexadecimal will use Upper Case `A-F` or Lower Case `a-f` when outputting the numbers.

+_Note_: If it's a multi-edit selection, it will number from top to bottom, even if your multi-selection started in a different order (so if you click near the end, then `Ctrl+click` near the top, the first number will go near the top and the second number near the end).
+Similarly, if you start your column-selection from the bottom and end at the top, it will still number from the top to the bottom.

 ## Multi-Editing